tlip/discryptord/README.md

 ```

 ## Install
-Althought the true method of invoking this minor `GO`d, our leading scientists think the magic cantation with the most promise goes like:
+Although the ancient method of invoking this minor god has long been forgotten, our leading scientists believe the magic cantation with the most promise goes something like:

 ```zsh
 % go get github.com/flaymingyawn/discryptord